RWD team dynamics: Process analysis, recommendations for role-based orientation

 RWD design process video guides

-The step-by-step videos below demonstrate image optimization using Adobe Generate and ImageOptim, and use of workflows in our content management system (Adobe Experience Manager) for creating responsive breakpoint images, retina and non-retina displays.
+The step-by-step videos below demonstrate image optimization using Adobe Generate and ImageOptim, and the use of workflows in our content management system (Adobe Experience Manager) for creating responsive breakpoint images, retina and non-retina displays.

 I also analyzed and compared results of our image optimization process using Adobe Generate and ImageOptim software against Akamai, a potential compression vendor and concluded that our process was at least comparable if not better, especially relative to cost of the service.